Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

 ### Define the attribute set basic data

+Define the basic inputs, such as name and description, for the attribute set.

 #### Prerequisites

-The attributes for the attribute set are created, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).
+Additional attributes for the attribute set have been created, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).

 #### Procedure
 *PIM > Settings > Tab ATTRIBUTE SETS*